×

 If you are thinking about moving to Pissouri, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Pissouri can vary greatly depending on the type, size, and location of the property.
 As of now, you can expect to pay around €200,000 for a two-bedroom apartment in the village.
 For larger, detached villas with a private pool, the prices can go up to €500,000 or more.
-However, it's always best to check with local real estate agencies for the most current and accurate information," said one expat in Pissouri.
+However, it's always best to check with local real estate agencies for the most current and accurate information," replied a member in Pissouri.

 Should I buy or rent a home in Pissouri?